PhaserEditor2D/PhaserEditor/docs/first-steps.rst

 (This section is a promotion)

-If you want to learn Phaser or go deeper in it, we recommend the following Zenva Academy courses:
+If you want to learn Phaser or go deeper into it, we recommend the following Zenva Academy courses:

 `The Complete Mobile Game Development Course – Platinum Edition <https://academy.zenva.com/product/the-complete-mobile-game-development-course-platinum-edition/?a=42>`_: Hands-on online course to learn iOS and Android Game Development from total scratch!
-Learn JavaScript, HTML5, Phaser and Cordova!
+Learn JavaScript, HTML5, Phaser, and Cordova!

 .. image:: images/zenva_course_1.png
   :alt: The Complete Mobile Game Development Course